wlandau/r-cloud-ideas/README.md

 1. Easy setup, e.g. arbitrary Docker containers.
 1. Inexpensive for users (e.g. spot instance support).
 1. Arbitrary iterated function-oriented workflows, e.g. `furrr::future_map()` or `clustermq::Q()`.
-1. Rely on efficient network communication to manage results and dependencies, as opposed to the [classic AWS Batch "fetch-and-run" example](https://aws.amazon.com/blogs/compute/creating-a-simple-fetch-and-run-aws-batch-job/) or transactions over EFS.
+1. Minimal overhead.
+Rely on efficient network communication to manage results and dependencies, as opposed to the [classic AWS Batch "fetch-and-run" example](https://aws.amazon.com/blogs/compute/creating-a-simple-fetch-and-run-aws-batch-job/) or transactions over EFS.
 1. An interface high-level and user-friendly enough for general consumption by the R community.
 1. Full integration into the existing `clustermq` and/or `future` frameworks (which would carry over to the `drake` and `targets` packages automatically).